 A gap year is a rite of passage for a lot of people to wash away the structure and stress of school/college before diving head first into the professional working world.
 But it can be done at any time, not just after education.
 Lots of people, including myself, quit their jobs to go travelling and figure out what they want from life.
 However, a gap year doesn’t have to be purely recreational.
 You can make the most of your time away by learning new skills and testing out potential career paths.
 One of the most popular ways to do this is to become a ski instructor during your gap year.
-Plenty of countries offer ski instructor course, but in this article I’ve teamed up with We Are Sno to tell you all about ski instructor courses in Canada because it’s the country I know best and, well, who doesn’t love Canada?!
-Oh and I will be focusing on ski instructor courses, but all of the below can be applied to snowboard instructor courses too.
+Plenty of countries offer a ski instructor course, but in this article I’ve teamed up with We Are Sno to tell you all about ski instructor courses in Canada because it’s the country I know best and, well, who doesn’t love Canada?!
+Oh and I will be focusing on ski lessons, but all of the below can be applied to snowboard instructor courses too.

 Become a Ski Instructor on Your Gap Year